-Rhian has written for all kinds of ensembles and solo instruments/voices.
-Many of her orchestral works have been premiered by BBCNOW; others have been performed by the St Louis Symphony Orchestra, Sinfonia 21, the Brunel Ensemble, the BT Scottish Ensemble, Sinfonia Adesso and more.
-Orchestral conductors with whom she has worked include Leonard Slatkin, Tadaaki Otaka, Richard Hickox, Martyn Brabbins, Tecwyn Evans, Owain Arwel Hughes, Grant Llewelyn, Cayenna Ponchione and George Vass, while some of the many solo instrumentalists who have premiered her pieces include pianists Martin Roscoe, Russell Hirshfield, Chenyin Li and Jennifer Lee, harpists Skaila Kanga and Elinor Bennett, Joji Hattori (violin), Su Zhen (viola), Gemma Rosefield (cello), Dan Goble (saxophone), Pamela Thorby (recorder) and John Wallace (trumpet).
+Rhian has written for all kinds of ensembles as well as for solo instruments/voices.
+Many of her orchestral works have been premiered by BBCNOW; others have been performed by, amongst others, the St Louis Symphony Orchestra, Sinfonia 21, the Brunel Ensemble, the BT Scottish Ensemble and Sinfonia Adesso.
+Orchestral conductors with whom she has worked include Leonard Slatkin, Tadaaki Otaka, Richard Hickox, and Martyn Brabbins.
+Vocal music is also an important part of Rhian's output; she has written works for many renowned solo singers and accompanists.

-In recent years she has written a number of works for Edward Higginbottom and the New College (Oxford) choir; the choir under its new director, Robert Quinney, recorded 'Love bade me welcome' for a CD released in May, 2017.
-Her works have been sung by many other choirs, including those of Christ Church Cathedral Oxford, Kings College London, Ithaca College NY, Austin Peay University TN, the Worshipful Company of Singers and Queen's College Oxford.
+She has written a number of works for Edward Higginbottom and the New College (Oxford) choir; the choir under its new director, Robert Quinney, recorded 'Love bade me welcome' for a CD released in May, 2017.
+Other choirs that have sung her music include those of Christ Church Cathedral Oxford, Kings College London, Ithaca College NY, Austin Peay University TN, the Worshipful Company of Singers and Queen's College Oxford.

 Rhian has collaborated with several women poets in creating her vocal music.
-She set a number of the poems of American May Sarton with the poet’s express encouragement, in, for example, the orchestral/piano song cycle, The White Amaryllis.
-She has worked extensively with the poetry of Anglo-American Anne Stevenson for compositions such as Daughters’ Letters, toured throughout Britain by Sinfonia 21 (with soloist Valdine Anderson) and later The Brunel Ensemble and Clio Gould's BT Scottish Ensemble (with soloist Patricia Rozario) and she has also set Welsh texts by Nesta Wyn Jones.
+She set a number of the poems of American May Sarton with the poet’s express encouragement, has worked extensively with the poetry of Anglo-American Anne Stevenson and has also set Welsh texts by Nesta Wyn Jones.

 |RS with Anne Stevenson, poet|